More turning to Apex Court to appeal cases: Chief Justice

 Chief Justice Sundaresh Menon revealed this in his speech at the Opening of the Legal Year 2019 on Monday (Jan 7), which marks the start of the year for the law industry.

+Cases involving both civil and criminal matters have increased steadily over the years, according to a spokesman for the Supreme Court.

-"Additionally, we have seen cases of increasing complexity, as reflected in some of the judgments that have been handed down," he said.
+"Additionally, we have seen cases of increasing complexity, as reflected in some of the judgments that have been handed down," said the Chief Justice.

+One such case was the ACB v Thomson Medical case, where the court considered if a plaintiff could claim costs for raising a child conceived in an in-vitro fertilisation (IVF) sperm mix-up.

+READ: Commentary: In a world first, Singapore’s highest court rules that parents deserve kids with their genes

 To cope with the rise in the number of cases, Justice Woo Bih Li will be joining Justices Belinda Ang and Quentin Loh in the Apex Court.